Ramblings

 Wednesday – Bodenham Lakes – The sky is still grey with piles of clouds.
 The sun emerges for brief periods.
 It is warm.
 There has been a hatching of Common Blue butterflies and they are feeding in good numbers on the edges of the meadow along with Small Whites.
 Common Blue Damselflies hover like needles over the grasses.
 The main part of the meadow has been mown.
 A Green Woodpecker calls from the lakeside Alders then it sounds like it is crossing to the island, calling constantly.
 Several Gatekeeper butterflies feed around the back of the hide.
 The lake is quiet, very few Canada Geese, a raft of about a dozen Tufted Duck, a few Mute Swans and a fair number of Mallard.
 One Cormorant is in the trees and another flies around.
 A Moorhen appears in front of the hide with three fairly young chicks, a late brood.
 Irish Peach apples are now edible but small.

 Friday – Westhope – Another overcast day.
-A cockerel crows from Codling Hall, built late in the 17th or early in the 18th century across the railway tracks from Hope-under-Dinmore.
+A cockerel crows from the former Codling Hall, built late in the 17th or early in the 18th century across the railway tracks from Hope-under-Dinmore.
 Out of the village on Winsley Lane.
 A flock of domestic ducks at The Bury Farm, scuttle under the barn arch, quacking to themselves.
 The farm, recorded as Bury of Hope Farm, has a mid-18th century farmhouse with possibly earlier origins and mid-19th Beealterations.
 The farm was once part of Leominster Priory estates, then part of the Coningsby estate from 1690 to 1809.
 From 1809 to 1837 it belonged to Thomas Berington of Winsley Hill, finally being acquired by the Arkwright family of Hampton Court who held it until 1923.
 A Common Buzzard and a Green Woodpecker both call from the hillside.
 A flock of white doves bill and coo on the barn roof.
 An old orchard is reduced to a few trees.
 One has a large trunk which ends in a stump but new branches have grown out to form the new canopy.
 Pied Wagtails flit about the grass.
 My passing disturbs a Green Woodpecker and a rabbit.
 Hummocks across the orchards are covered in wild Thyme.
 Dwarf Thistles lay in the grass.
 There are more Common Buzzards on either side of the ridge up which the land rises.
 Swallows sit on wires.
 Hedgerow Hazels have plenty of unripe cob nuts.
 Through Woodmanton, a small number of cottages.
 A large pen of chickens contains hens of various varieties and chicks.
 A Goldfinch sits on the wires.
 At New House farm, two lads are in a digger shovel raised to the roof.
 They are fixing some lights over a pen of black and white calves.
 A dog barks but is immediately spoken to sharply by the digger driver.
 The little dog sits down and looks at me wistfully, the tip of its tail wagging.
 House Sparrows chatter in the hedgerow opposite.
 On past Winsley Park Farm, the lovely black and white timber framed farmhouse down the drive through fields of golden wheat.
 The house has sections from the 14th century with additions and alterations in every century up to the present.
 In the 14th century, the property belonged to Rowland de Wyndsley, by the marriage of whose daughter it was conveyed to Berrington de Lacy in the reign of Edward III.
 The arms of Wyndsley and the Latin inscription “Per Hoc Signum T Vinces” appears on one of the beams of the house.
 Bees are visiting thistles – a large Red-tailed Bumble Bee, Bombus lapidarius and a much smaller member of apparently the same species.
 A call comes from a field of ripe oilseed rape, a higher pitched rasp, very reminiscent of a Corn Crake, but I am doubtful such a rare bird would be here, or would it?
 ChurchPast Broomwell Farm.
 A large modern house has been attached to a small timber-framed cottage.
 The tarmacs road ends and a track crosses the brow of Westhope Hill Common.

 The road drops steeply down from the common.
 A ruined animal shelter stands in a field.
 Nuthatches call.
 The large Bulmers’ orchards are laid out below.
 Upper House is an early 19th century farmhouse with earlier origins.
 The Rafters is a 16th century property adjoining Upper House.
 Lower House was built in 1736 by John Plevy and repaired in 1853 by John B. Plevy, who with his brother William were believed to be hop growers.
 Oak They were the grandsons of the earlier John Plevy.
 William’s son and family emigrated to Nova Scotia in 1912.
 St Francis Church is a splendid corrugated iron building painted green.
 It has been recorded as a Mission Hall and maybe one of the “flat pack” buildings supplied by stores such as Harrods.
 Out of Westhope and on towards Bush Bank.
 A pair of Ravens bark as they circle in an updraught.
 Round into the Roman Road to Magnis from Branogenium.
 Into the Bush Bank, a pleasant pub.